 Transmission Control Protocol (TCP) -

 TCP is one of the most used protocols in digital network communications and is part of the Internet Protocol Suite, commonly known as the TCP/IP suite.
 Primarily, TCP ensures end-to-end delivery of data between distinct nodes.
 TCP works in collaboration with Internet Protocol (IP), which defines the logical location of the remote node, whereas TCP transports and ensures that the data is delivered to the correct destination.
-Before transmitting data, TCP creates a connection between the source and destination node and keeps it live until the communication is active.
+Before transmitting data, TCP creates a connection between the source and destination node and keeps it alive until the communication is active.
 TCP breaks large data into smaller packets and also ensures that the data integrity is intact once it is reassembled at the destination node.

 Internet Control Message Protocol (ICMP) -

-ICMP provides troubleshooting, control and error message services.
+ICMP provides troubleshooting, control, and error message services.
 ICMP basically transmits error messages found in IP datagrams.
 These errors are reported to the originating datagram's source IP address.
 An ICMP message is encapsulated directly within a single datagram and reports errors in the processing of datagrams.

 Layer 5,6 & 7 (Session, Presentation & Application)

 Layer 5, the Session layer manages a session by initiating the opening and closing of sessions between end-user application processes.
-This layer also controls single or multiple connections for each end-user application, and directly communicates with both the presentation and the transport layers.
+This layer also controls single or multiple connections for each end-user application and directly communicates with both the presentation and the transport layers.
 The services offered by the session layer are generally implemented in application environments using remote procedure calls (RPCs).